zitiansunshine/PRScsU/README.md

 **PRS-csU** runs about 30–50% faster than the original CPU-based **PRS-cs**.

-The following documentation is adapted from the original **PRS-CS** Github documentation:
+The following documentation is adapted from the original **PRS-cs** Github documentation:

 - Details of the development and evaluation of PRS-CS are described in: \
   T Ge, CY Chen, Y Ni, YCA Feng, JW Smoller.
 Polygenic Prediction via Bayesian Regression and Continuous Shrinkage Priors. *Nature Communications*, 10:1776, 2019.